 How to Paint Tile Floors:

 SOME TIPS FOR THE WHOLE REST OF THE PROCESS: wearing clean socks any time you walk in the bathroom will help keep the floors clean while you’re doing this.
 Keep in mind this is paint.
-IF you walked on your walls they would get really dirty, so before they are sealed this is very helpful.
+IF you walked on your walls they would get really dirty, so before they are sealed, this is very helpful.
 You should also wash your hands well before you head in to paint each time.

-A little tip I did not fully think of when doing this because I was too pregnant and tired, but I think it would have helped save me A LOT on touch ups would be to place your stencil down then roll a coat of your base color (so for me the grey) first.
+A little tip I did not fully think of when doing this because I was too pregnant and tired, but I think it would have helped save me A LOT of time and effort on touch ups would be to place your stencil down then roll a coat of your base color (so for me the grey) first.
 Once that dries then roll your first coat of the new color.

 Below are my BIG TIPS for stenciling:

 - LIGHT COATS ARE YOUR FRIEND.
 Do not do heavy coats.
 If you do one super light coat first it will sort of tack down the stencil and allow you to do the heavier coats more easily too.